Writing and Language Support

-The group runs weekly on Wednesdays and Thursdays (excluding reading week) from 3pm to 4:30pm.
+The group runs weekly on Wednesdays (excluding reading week) from 1pm to 2:30pm.

 For students who use English as an additional language.
 These student-centred oral communication classes build confidence, fluency, appropriateness, and accuracy in spoken English.
 Engaging exercises and activities provide opportunities to build and practice skills, strategies, and techniques that will help you become a more effective oral communicator.

 ECS classes are offered in the Fall & winter semester

 Feeling intimidated by your writing assignments?
 Need help fine-tuning your grammar and essay writing skills?

 We’ve designed a half-day workshop to help you develop your confidence and writing skills.